-The Indians 2012 Fall Instructional League kicks off on Thursday out at their spring training and player development complex in Goodyear, Arizona.
-Camp runs for four weeks and time will be split between on-field workouts, intra-squad games, and games between other local Major League organizations before concluding on Friday October 12th.
+The Indians 2013 Fall Instructional League kicks off on Thursday out at their spring training and player development complex in Goodyear, Arizona.
+Camp runs for a little over four weeks and time will be split between on-field workouts, intra-squad games, and games between other local Major League organizations before concluding on Monday October 14th.

 For those new to the prospect game or that are curious as to what Instructional League really is, here are a few basic things you need to know:

 - Commonly referred to as "Instructs", the camp is basically broken up into two camps, one for the Fall Instructional Program (FIP) and the other just a Strength and Conditioning Program (SCP).

 - Deciding on who to send can vary, but it mostly involves new professional players as recent draft picks from the June draft make up a large percentage of the roster.
 The roster also includes a lot of draft picks from the prior year's draft as well as any recent foreign free agent signings that the organization plans to play stateside the next season or want to get an extended look at.

 - The makeup of players involves the new elite level players who need to focus on a few specific areas to help finish them off, or the fringe prospects that the organization may experiment with in another role or get a lot of extra work with to maybe push them into the upper tier of prospects.

 - There used to be a Fall Instructional Program and Fall Development Program (FDP), and in some ways this is still the case, but with many elite level first year prospects in Arizona for Instructs the two have for the most part been combined into one.
 Also, there used to be a Parallel League - or otherwise known as advanced Instructional League - but that was not brought back this year.